Old Hilliard is Your Next Destination

 To keep yourself fueled up for your Old Hilliard explorations, stop by Coffee Connections on Main Street.
 First begun as a coffee cart, the business has grown to three locations: the original shop, a stall inside Center Street Market and one across from Ohio State’s campus.
 The family-owned shop features fresh-roasted coffee, cold brew, espresso, pour overs, smoothies and other treats.

 And there’s always more to come!
-Main Street will soon be home to Hilliard Station Bakery, a family-run shop focused on cupcakes and other confections.
+Main Street is now home to Hilliard Station Baking Company, a family-run bakery focused on cupcakes and other confections.

 But what is there to do in Old Hilliard?
 Plenty!
 The district is home to fairgrounds, parks, trails, museums and historical sites.
 The Historic Village at Weaver Park preserves Hilliard’s past for visitors to explore, from the original train station, train cars and other structures.
 Book a tour with the Hilliard Historical Society to learn about the pioneer days.